fulopmarton99/elevator-test/backend/README.md

 ## /api/events/

-The clients can subscribe to the ```/api/events/elevators``` endpoint to get notifications about the status change of elevators.
-This endpoint uses server sent events to deliver the notification.
+The clients can subscribe to the `/api/events/elevators` endpoint to get notifications about the status change of elevators.
+This endpoint uses server sent events to deliver the notifications.
 The first response is always a status report that contains the current status of each elevator, later requests will only contain the elevators that triggered the response.